Regional Development Programmes

 Collaborating to unlock network capacity

-About Regional Development Programmes (RDP)
+About Regional Development Programmes (RDPs)

-RDPs are projects that identify where reinforcements are preventing customers from connecting to the network and aim to provide tools and resources to help.
+RDPs are projects that identify where reinforcements are preventing customers from connecting to the network, and aim to provide tools and resources to help.

 South East Coast RDPs